zettio/weave/website/install/installing-weave.md

     sudo curl -L https://reweave.azurewebsites.net/get-weave -o /usr/local/bin/weave
     sudo chmod a+x /usr/local/bin/weave

+The URL https://reweave.azurewebsites.net/get-weave, is provided by the companion project [weave-endpoint](https://github.com/rajch/weave-endpoint).
+You can also fetch a particular version of Weave Net by specifying a `?version=` query string, like this:

+    sudo curl -L https://reweave.azurewebsites.net/get-weave -o /usr/local/bin/weave?version=v2.8.3

+Supported versions start from 2.8.2, the first release since forking from weaveworks/weave.

+> **Note:** The following information is obsolete, and included only for historical reference.
+>
-~~If you are on OSX and you are using Docker Machine ensure that a VM is running and configured before downloading Weave Net.
+> If you are on OSX and you are using Docker Machine ensure that a VM is running and configured before downloading Weave Net.
 To set up a VM see [the Docker Machine documentation](https://docs.docker.com/installation/mac/#from-your-shell) or refer to ["Part 1: Launching Weave Net with Docker Machine"](https://web.archive.org/web/20231002233731/https://www.weave.works/guides/part-1-launching-weave-net-with-docker-machine/).
+>

-After your VM is setup with Docker Machine, Weave Net can be launched directly from the OSX host.~~
+> After your VM is setup with Docker Machine, Weave Net can be launched directly from the OSX host.

 Weave Net respects the environment variable `DOCKER_HOST`, so that you can run and control a Weave Network locally on a remote host.
 See [Using The Weave Docker API Proxy]({{ '/tasks/weave-docker-api/using-proxy' | relative_url }}).

 With Weave Net downloaded onto your VMs or hosts, you are ready to launch a Weave network and deploy apps onto it.
 See [Launching Weave Net]({{ '/install/using-weave' | relative_url }}).

 ### Quick Start Screencast

+> **Note:** The screencast uses an old download URL, `https://git.io/weave`.
+This still serves an old version of Weave Net, and should not be used any more.
+Instead, `https://reweave.azurewebsites.net/get-weave` should be used.

 <a href="https://youtu.be/kihQCCT1ykE" target="_blank">
   <img src="hello-screencast.png" alt="Click to watch the screencast" />